Adhwaytham: Plot

-Swami Amritananda (Mohanlal) arrives in Kerala on a mission to bring peace at the state, which is burning with communal riots.
+Swami Amritananda arrives in Kerala on a mission to bring peace at the state, which is burning with communal riots.
 Swamiji, who is worshiped and respected all over the world, receives death threats from different corners.
-Lakshmi IAS (Revathi), the District Collector, is assigned to look after Swamiji's security.
+Lakshmi IAS, the District Collector, is assigned to look after Swamiji's security.
 She warns Swamiji about the tensed situation and the dangers waiting him outside.
 The presence of Lakshmi, who had been the lover of Swamiji in his past, brings back old memories to him.

-Years ago, Swami Amritananda was Shivaprasad, the only son of his mother Saraswathy (Srividya), who had to undergo unpleasant experiences in her home from her own elder brother Sreedharan (Jagannatha Varma) and brother-in law Krishnan Kutty Menon (Janardhanan), a police officer, who was loyal to the government.
+Years ago in the 1960’s, Swami Amritananda was Shivaprasad, the only son of his mother Saraswathy, who had to undergo unpleasant experiences in her home from her own elder brother Sreedharan and brother-in law Krishnan Kutty Menon, a police officer, who was loyal to the government.
 The Communist party in those days was facing strong restrictions from the government for its anti-state activities.
 Shivan had always been a headache for his mother, for his rebellious nature.
 But Lakshmi, Sreedharan's daughter, was in love with him, which was opposed bitterly by Sreedharan and family.
 Shivan, slowly got involved with the Communist movement and in short time became their political goonda.
 Shivan gets involved in several petty crimes and thus invites more anger from his uncle Krishnan Kutty Menon.
-Karthy (Chithra), a lady party worker with strong naxalite leanings develops a strong passion towards Shivan, but he is unaware of it.
-Vasu (Jayaram), his close friend since childhood, is a fun loving character, who always saves Shivan from several issues.
+Karthy, a lady party worker with strong naxalite leanings develops a strong passion towards Shivan, but he is unaware of it.
+Vasu, his close friend since childhood, is a fun loving character, who always saves Shivan from several issues.

-Shekharan (M. G. Soman), the party leader identifies the potential of Shivan and cunningly decides to use it maximum for his own personal benefit.
+Shekharan, the party leader identifies the potential of Shivan and cunningly decides to use it maximum for his own personal benefit.
 Unaware of the shrewd tactics by Shekharan, Shivan gets involved in several crimes, one after another.
 One day, Karthy, in order to separate Lakshmi from Shivan, fabricates a story about her relation with him.
 She succeeds in making Lakshmi believe about her illicit affair with Shivan.
 Thinking that Shivan was just double dating her, Lakshmi informs police about Shivan's hideout and he is arrested and sentenced for a couple of years.
 This incident changes Shivan completely.
 He turns into a hardcore criminal, and develops a hatred towards Lakshmi.